You can replace a bad habit with a good habit.

 - The electricity in your brain flows down the pathways you have until you build new ones.
 It takes a lot of repetition to build new pathways.
 Repetition gives you power over your quirky mammal brain.

-My Videos & Podcasts on Addiction Recovery
+Videos & Podcasts on Addiction Recovery

-Excerpts on anxiety from my earlier books:
+Excerpts on addiction recovery from these books: